CaptKam/Chirpbot/replit.md

 # Overview

 ChirpBot V2 is a fully functional modern sports alert application providing real-time notifications and AI-enhanced insights for sports events.
 Successfully deployed and tested on August 18, 2025, the application monitors sports teams across multiple leagues (MLB, NFL, NBA, NHL) and generates intelligent alerts for high-impact game situations like runners in scoring position, red zone opportunities, and clutch time scenarios.
-Built with a React frontend, Express backend, and in-memory storage, the app integrates with OpenAI for contextual analysis, weather services for environmental data, and includes Telegram notification capabilities.
+Built with a React frontend, Express backend, and PostgreSQL database, the app integrates with OpenAI for contextual analysis, weather services for environmental data, and includes Telegram notification capabilities.
+Features persistent team monitoring that saves user game selections to the database and restores them on page reload.

 # User Preferences